Enterprise-CMCS/macpro-security-hub-sync/README.md

 }
 ```

-## Contributing

-You can check out our current open issues [here](https://github.com/Enterprise-CMCS/macpro-security-hub-sync/issues).
-Please feel free to open new issues for bugs or enhancements.

-Also, join us on [Slack](https://cmsgov.slack.com/archives/C04MBTV136X)

 ## Instructions to test locally with a yarn project

 - in your terminal from your local clone of macpro-security-hub-sync with your development branch